-We have received many inquires regarding the child support obligation and custody/visitation rights under the Korean law.
+We have received many inquiries regarding the child support obligation and custody/visitation rights under Korean law.
 Some cases are related to the divorcing parties and some to the unmarried couples who had babies during the relationship.

-When the parental relationship is established by either way, the parties need to agree on the matters of child custody, visitation and child support.
-The same goes for the divorcing couple.
+When the parental relationship is established, the parties need to agree on the matters of child custody, visitation and child support.
+The same goes for the couple divorcing in South Korea.
 When it is hard to reach an agreement, the matters will be heard and decided by the judge per the party’s filing a suit with the family court.

 The judge considers and reviews various facts in making the decision of child custody.
 The rule of thumb is the best interest of the child.
 In Korea, it is very hard for the father to be awarded the custody when the child is very young.
 The mother’s consent or history of mother’s child abuse, abandonment, mental illness are required for the father to have the child custody.